 - DANGER!
 Holley DOES NOT recommend the procedure where the coil wire is disconnected, the engine cranked for a few revolutions, and the fuel is collected in a container.
 This procedure is unsafe, because sparking can occur either at the coil, or at the distributor end of the coil wire, which may ignite any fuel spilled in the engine compartment.
 This could cause an EXPLOSION or FIRE, which may result in serious injury or death! - WARNING!
 Flush fuel lines only in a well-ventilated area and away from all sources of heat or flame.
 Failure to follow these instructions may cause gasoline vapors to ignite resulting in a fire or explosion, which may result in serious injury or death. - WARNING!
 Wear eye protection when performing this step.
 Failure to wear eye protection can result in gasoline or other contaminates entering the eye, which could result in permanent eye damage or blindness. - 1.
-Disconnect the fuel line at the fuel pump. - Using a compressed air source, blow the fuel line clean collecting any discharged fuel in an approved metal or plastic container.
+Disconnect the fuel line at the fuel pump. - 2.
+Using a compressed air source, blow the fuel line clean.